pantheon-systems/documentation/source/content/guides/composer-convert-from-empty.md

 - The site owner should ensure the trusted host setting is up-to-date.
 Refer to the [Trusted Host Setting](/settings-php#trusted-host-setting) documentation for more information.

 - Source site may or may not be using a [nested docroot](https://pantheon.io/docs/nested-docroot).
-If using it, _you should prepend the paths in this document with "web" as needed_.
+If using it, you should prepend the paths in this document with "web" as needed.

 <Alert title="Note" type="info">